mochimilk/tangerine-sunshine/about.md

 image: "/uploads/penultimatefullsizerender.jpg"

 ---
-I am a product designer that currently lives in La Jolla, CA. Much of my development as an artist has come from weaving together principles and practices of literature and visual art.
-During my experiences, I have had the opportunity to design for festivals, magazines, and companies.
-Much of my work strives to be human-centered and locally-focused, designed to bring out the best of what surrounds it.
+I am a visual designer currently living in La Jolla, CA. Though my career in design roots predominately from illustrative art, I quickly found and affinity for product design and coding during my two years as a literature & writing major at UC San Diego (I know.
+Writing.
+Wild).
+My first job was here, as a student designer at [Associated Students Graphic Studio](https://asgraphicstudio.ucsd.edu), where I had the opportunity to design for huge student events like Triton Fest and Sun God Festival.
+I was also the creative co-director of Other People, a student-run literary magazine on campus.

-I am currently the Co-Director of Design at Other People, working with a team of amazing people to create UC San Diego's first literary magazine.
+I am currently a Visual Designer at Kiva, working with a team of amazing designers to help create a product that gives the underserved a chance to grow as individuals,  as businesses, and as communities.

-In my free time I like to write, hike, go to farmer’s markets, or go out with my friends.
+In my free time I like to write, play games, and listen to music.
 I am also a dog person and a tea lover. 🐶🍵

 (They/Them/Theirs)